nodejs/node-addon-api/doc/memory_management.md

 # Memory Management

 The function `AdjustExternalMemory` adjusts the amount of registered external memory.
-Used to give JavaScript engine an indication of the amount of externally allocated memory that is kept alive by JavaScript objects.
+Used to give the JavaScript engine an indication of the amount of externally allocated memory that is kept alive by JavaScript objects.
-JavaScript engine uses this to decide when to perform global garbage collections.
+The JavaScript engine uses this to decide when to perform global garbage collections.
 Registering externally allocated memory will trigger global garbage collections more often than it would otherwise in an attempt to garbage collect the JavaScript objects that keep the externally allocated memory alive.

 ## AdjustExternalMemory

-This function gives to JavaScript engine an indication of the amount of externally allocated memory that is kept alive by JavaScript objects.
+This function gives the JavaScript engine an indication of the amount of externally allocated memory that is kept alive by JavaScript objects.

 ```cpp